 In determining the level of reserves necessary to continue the work of British Home, the Board balances its long-term obligations and risks with the needs of current beneficiaries.
 Where there is a capital commitment, a need to generate income for a specific purpose, or a need to ring-fence funds for the future stability of the charity, the Board has established designated funds.
-COVID- 19 has impacted the charity's reserves significantly during 2019/20 and into the next financial year and highlighted the need to retain an appropriate level of free reserves in order to respond to unforeseen events and to protect the wellbeing of the charity's beneficiaries.
+COVID- 19 continues to have a significant impacted on the charity's reserves and highlights the need to retain an appropriate level of free reserves in order to respond to unforeseen events and to protect the wellbeing of the charity's beneficiaries.